McTavishLab/extensiphy/tutorial/rapup_tutorial.md

 ```

 Once you've added all your programs to your PATH, close the terminal window and reopen it.
-Then type use the `which` command to see if your computer knows where the program is located
+Then use the `which` command to see if your computer knows where the program is located

 ```bash